 There are also ski rando trails.

-- Sunday 25th March – closing party of Plaine-Joux / fancy dress!
+- end of March – closing party of Plaine-Joux / fancy dress!

-*For more information about events, or the full programme, see online or the Passy Tourist Office.*
+*for more information about events, or the full programmes, see online or the Passy Tourist Office.*

 321, chemin des Parchets